Certificate of Loss Bill [HL]

 Overview

-This bill proposes the creation of a "certificate of loss" for mothers who experience a miscarriage or stillbirth where the child is ineligible for registration under the Births and Deaths Registration Act 1953.
-The certificate would provide official recognition of the loss and a national database will be created to archive these certificates.
+This bill proposes the creation of a "certificate of loss" for parents who experience a miscarriage or stillbirth that is not currently registered under existing law.
+The certificate will provide official recognition of the pregnancy loss and will be archived in a new national database.

 Description